JoshOrndorff/recipes/src/advanced/cryptography/hashing.md

 ## Hashing

 Substrate provides in-built support for hashing data with BlakeTwo256 algorithm.
 We can get this from the `system` trait.

 ```
 use runtime_primitives::traits::Hash;
-use srml_support::{dispatch::Result};
+use frame_support::{dispatch::Result};
 use {system::{self}};

 pub trait Trait: system::Trait {}